Aarpit688/Weather-App/README.md

 # Weather-App
-This is a weather prediction app, made solely using HTML, CSS &amp; JavaScript
+This is a weather prediction app, made solely using HTML, CSS &amp; JavaScript.